shanmugapriya-22/Travel-Story/README.md

 # Travel-Scribbles
 Travel Scribbles is a personal platform designed for documenting travel experiences.
 It allows users to create stories, upload images, apply search filters, and save favorite stories for quick access.

-It looks like you’re working on a travel story app with a robust set of features!
-Here’s a breakdown of your project:

 ### **Tech Stack:**
 - **Frontend**: ReactJS and TailwindCSS for a modern, responsive design.
 - **Backend**: NodeJS with ExpressJS to handle API requests and business logic.